 Make time for play/physical activities, walking and talking together.

-Be sure that there is enough right-kinds of food for good nutrition ? take advantage of school programs, food banks and other services.
+Be sure that there is enough right-kinds of food for good nutrition, if necessary take advantage of school programs, food banks and other services.

-Be physically affectionate ? touching, hugging, sitting on laps to read or just talk.
+Be physically affectionate, touching, hugging, children sitting on laps to read or just talk.

 Proudly introduce your children to neighbors, friends, other children.